adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Early the following morning our friends visited the famous Sorceress, Glinda the Good.
 Ozma and Dorothy rode in a chariot drawn by the Cowardly Lion and the Hungry Tiger, while the Sawhorse drew the red wagon in which rode the rest of the party.

 Glinda knew that they were coming.

 "I read about you in my Magic Book," she said, as she greeted them.

-"What is your Magic Book like?" inquired Aunt Em, curi- ously.
+"What is your Magic Book like?" inquired Aunt Em, curiously.

 "It is a record of everything that happens," replied the Sorceress.